DoTheEvo/selfhosted-apps-docker/trueNASscale/readme.md

 To test if it works.<br>
 On windows just launching `iscsicpl.exe` and refreshing, connect, should work.

-On arch linux there is a good and detailed [instructions on the wiki.](https://wiki.archlinux.org/title/Open-iSCSI)
+Arch linux wiki has [detailed instructions](https://wiki.archlinux.org/title/Open-iSCSI)

-* install `open-iscsi`
+* `sudo pacman -S open-iscsi` - install
-* start service `sudo systemctl start iscsid.service`<br>
-  to have it present after boot:<br>
-  - `sudo systemctl enable --now iscsi.service`
+* `sudo systemctl enable --now iscsi.service` - start and enable it on boot
-  - edit `/etc/iscsi/nodes/../default` and set `node.startup = automatic`
-  - apply systemd mount files
-* discover targets at the ip<br>
-  `sudo iscsiadm --mode discovery --portal 10.0.19.11 --type sendtargets`<br>
+* `sudo iscsiadm --mode discovery --portal 10.0.19.11 --type sendtargets` - discover shares
-  after this command a new directory is created `/etc/iscsi/nodes/`
-* login to all available targets
+* edit `/var/lib/iscsi/nodes/../default` and set `node.startup = automatic`
-  `sudo iscsiadm -m node -L all`
+* `sudo iscsiadm -m node -L all` - login to all available targets

-* see availabl block devices<br>
-  `lsblks`
+Of note is recent change of configs location from /etc/iscsi to /var/lib/iscsi

 ### Encryption setup using fs